Search This Blog

 October 23rd would have been my brother, Donny's 65th Birthday.
 He's been gone 49 years - close to half a century and I still think about things I want to talk to him about.
 I still remember him as the kid in the picture.
 We fought a lot - down on the ground wrestling matches; up into our teens.
 Then one day we realized that it was too dangerous to fight anymore because we were both strong enough to damage one another.
 So we quit.

 There were two Chinaberry trees in our yard.
-One by the house allowed us to climb up a limb and drop down on the roof.
+One by the house allowed us to climb up a limb and drop down on the roof at the back of the house.
 From there we would parachute behind German lines.
-Our "parachutes" consisted of one of Mom's old bedsheets. we'd tie two corners to the belt loops on the back of our pants and hold the other two corners over our heads and jump off the roof into a soft patch of thick grass that grew where the septic line ran out of the kitchen.
+Our "parachutes" consisted of one of Mom's old bedsheets.
+We'd tie two corners to the belt loops on the back of our pants and hold the other two corners over our heads, take a flying leap and plummet off the roof into a soft patch of thick grass that grew where the septic line ran out of the kitchen.
 It was sometimes squishy, especially if we'd been catching up on the dishes.
 Soft as the ground might be, that old house had a pretty high roof for an 80 plus year old one story house.
 My hips and knees are paying me back now for all of those parachute drops.
-Turns out, even if you only weigh 90 pounds sopping wet, hitting the ground from that height is going to be hard on your joints, even with the slowdown provided by a bedsheet parachute.
-It also turns out there's a reason the Army used other than bedsheet materials for parachutes.
+Turns out, even if you only weigh 90 pounds sopping wet, hitting the ground from that height is going to be hard on your joints, even with the paltry slowdown provided by your bedsheet parachute.
+It also turns out there's a reason the Army used other than bedsheet materials to make parachutes.

 The other Chinaberry tree was in back along the edge of the property.
 The limbs of Chinaberry trees are not very big, but they are flexible and tough enough to support a pair of would-be chimpanzees as we sung from limb to limb.
-The back Chinaberry had limbs spaced so that you could start on a limb at the back of the tree and swing on a series of 4 limbs and end up around by the front of the tree.
-Donny and I were very good at swing limb to limb with our arms.
+The back Chinaberry had limbs spaced so that you could start on a limb at the back of the tree and swing on a series of 4 flexible limbs and end up around by the front of the tree.
+Donny and I were very good at swinging limb to limb with our arms.
 We were the envy of the neighborhood.
 Unfortunately, some of our friends were not as "gymnastic" as my brother and I. A friend of Donny's, Edward Black, wanted to try it.
 I wasn't in the yard when he tried it, so I'm fuzzy on details.
 Mom heard someone screaming out back and ran to the scene.
 There she found Edward hanging by one leg from a lower limb, head down, his hands almost touching the ground.
-His leg was broken and if I remember right, Donny was trying to hold him up or was hiding because he knew he was in trouble.
+His leg was broken and if I remember right, Donny was trying to hold him up (or else he was hiding because he knew he was in trouble).
 You see, Edward had decided to try to swing from limb to limb like Donny did, but he was afraid he would fall, so as a safety measure, he decided to tie a rope to his leg to catch him if he fell.
-It did.
+And Donny let him.
+Well the rope worked as advertised and snapped him up short before he did a header into the dirt.
 Edward hobbled around for weeks in a leg cast that summer.

 Donny and I caught up with the barrel as it reached the bottom of the hill.
 From within the barrel there issued forth such shrieks and curses and threats that as Donny reached for the locking handle, gave us both pause.
 He stopped and looked up at me.